waterjugs/SYN-AUTO-SEEDING-SCRIPT/README.md

 # Install

+- This automatica seeding scipt only works for the steam application of Hell Let Loose currently.
 - Delete all Intro Movies from your game folders.
 The movies are in  "SteamInstalation\steamapps\common\Hell Let Loose\HLL\Content\Movies"
-- You must have a game resolution of 1920x1080, 2560x1440, or 3840x2160 for this to work.
-It may work with ultra widescreen monitors using those resolutions but that is untested.
+- You must have one of the following monitor resolutions for the seeding script to work:
+  - 1920 x 1080
+  - 2560 x 1440
+  - 3840 x 2160
+  - 2560 x 1080
+  - 3440 x 1440
+  - 5120 x 2160
 - Download the latest release from the [releases](https://github.com/sbeinart86/HLL-Sequential-Seed/releases) page.
 - Extract the zip file
 - Double click on `enable.bat` to run